sandeep-kumar-7562/data_yatra_courses/python/python_chapter_4_python_comments.md

 >```
 ## 🟨 Multi-line Comments in Python

 Python does not have a dedicated syntax for multi-line comments.
-However, there are two commonly used ways to write them:
+However, there are two commonly used ways to write them.

----

 ### 🔹 1.
 Using Multiple `#` Symbols